todiane/todiane/README.md

 - ⌨️ I install WordPress websites.
 Been a blogger with WordPress since 2006.
 - :point_up_2: Started installing WordPress for others from 2009-2017.
 Restarted in 2022.
 - 👀 Learning how to code so I can continue enjoying a digital nomad lifestyle
-- 🌱 Currently completing a Full Stack Developer course 🤪
+- 🌱 Currently completing a Full Stack Software Developer course 🤪
 - 💞️ I’m looking to collaborate on Hackathons and anything related to women in tech

 ## WordPress Developer